lsst-sqre/sqr-039/index.rst

 #.
 If a user API call sets off a cascade of numerous internal API calls, avoiding the need to consult a data store to validate opaque tokens could improve performance.
    JWTs can be verified directly without needing any state other than the (relatively unchanging) public signing key.
 #.
 JWTs are apparently becoming the standard protocol for API web authentication.
-   Preserving a JWT component to the Rubin Science Platform will allow us to interoperate with future services, possibly outside the Rubin Science Platform, that require JWT-based authentication.
+   Preserving a JWT component to the Science Platform will allow us to interoperate with future services, possibly outside the Science Platform, that require JWT-based authentication.
    It also preserves the option to drop opaque bearer tokens entirely if the header length and HTTP Basic requirements are relaxed in the future (by, for example, no longer supporting older software with those limitations).

 If the first point (direct use of JWTs by third-party services) becomes compelling, the authentication handler could create and inject a JWT into the HTTP request to those services without otherwise changing the model.